sebnitu/vrembem/docs/_packages/modal.md

 ## Focus Management

-Modal dialogs are given focus when they're opened by default as long as the `setTabindex` option is set to `true` or if the drawer dialog has `tabindex="-1"` set manually.
+Modal dialogs are given focus when they're opened as long as the `setTabindex` option is set to `true` or if the modal dialog has `tabindex="-1"` set manually.
 If focus on a specific element inside a modal is preferred, give that element the `data-focus` attribute.
-Focus is returned to the element that activated the modal once the modal is closed.
+Focus is returned to the element that initially triggered the modal once closed.

 {% include demo_open.html class_grid="grid_stack" class_parent="padding border radius" %}
 <div class="level">